worktheclock/replit.github.io/tutorials/02-managing-files-using-repl-it.md

 From the same menu, you can also choose `upload file` or `upload folder` to import files into your repl.
 For example, if you cleaned the files using external software and then wanted your repl to start appending new data to the cleaned versions, you could re-import them.

-Repl.it will warn you about overwriting your existing files if you haven't changed the names.
+Replit will warn you about overwriting your existing files if you haven't changed the names.

 ![**Image 14:** *Be careful about overwriting your precious data*](/images/tutorials/02-managing-files/02-14-upload-files.png)